Long-term, aligned private equity

 The board must be able to express a shared view of the company’s purpose, business model and strategy.

-It should go beyond the simple description of products and corporate structures and set out how the company intends to deliver shareholder value in the medium to long-term.
+A company’s purpose is its essential reason for being.
+The business model and strategy should fall out of this.
+A board should be able to explain, beyond a simple description of products and corporate structures, how the company intends to deliver shareholder value in the medium to long-term.

-It should demonstrate that the delivery of long-term growth is underpinned by a clear set of values aimed at protecting the company from unnecessary risk and securing its long term future.
+The board should demonstrate that the delivery of long- term growth is underpinned by a clear set of values aimed at protecting the company from unnecessary risk and securing its long-term future.

 ESO Compliance

-The annual and interim reports detail the Company’s investment strategy, historic performance, current portfolio and future outlook.
+The annual and interim reports detail the Company’s purpose, investment strategy, long-term objectives, historic performance and future outlook.

 These reports discuss challenges faced by the Company and the portfolio and how these are mitigated.